temabuchka88/attendee/docs/voice_agents.md

 4. Pass any references to objects in your system (IE agent_id) via query parameters in the webpage URL.

-For an example of a simple website that loads a VAPI voice agent, see [this example](https://attendee.dev/vapi_voice_agent_example).
+For an example of a simple website that loads a VAPI voice agent, view the source of [this example page](https://attendee.dev/vapi_voice_agent_example).

 ## Quick start